avasquezhernandez/avasquezhernandez/README.md

 ## 🚀 About Me
 - 🌟 Software Engineer
-- 💡 Interested in cybersecurity, AI, and backend development
+- 💡 Interested in cybersecurity, and backend development
 - 🌍 Working on cyber-resilient space systems

 ## 📫 How to reach me: